daveedfaear-ops/daveedfaear-ops/README.md

 ### 📚 What I'm Learning & Looking For

 I am actively deepening my Python proficiency through hands-on projects and continuously exploring advanced techniques for integrating AI models into practical, user-centric applications.
-I am par[...]
+I am particularly drawn to creative AI applications and complex data synthesis.

-I am eager to secure a remote, entry-level AI Prompt Engineering role where I can apply my unique blend of analytical rigor, creative problem-solving, and quality assurance expertise to contribute[...]
+I am eager to secure a remote, entry-level AI Prompt Engineering role where I can apply my unique blend of analytical rigor, creative problem-solving, and quality assurance expertise to contribute to the continuous improvement of cutting-edge AI systems.

 ---